 - Place your application on a Web server.

-If you selected to create your project on a local Zend Server you can skip this step.
+therefore if you selected to create your project on a local Zend Server you can skip this step.

 - In the PHP Explorer, right-click the file from which you would like to start the execution, and select Run As | PHP Web Application.The Run PHP Web Application dialog is displayed.